- Leverage Featured Snippet + SERP Features optimizations

 Look through these top-performing pages and evaluate them to see which would be realistic for you to outrank with a more valuable piece of content.

-Write your own version of each of those articles with the actionable advice and depth that your target readers are looking for and watch your site steal your competitor’s top rankings.
+Write your own piece of unique, high-quality content that contains the actionable advice and depth that your target readers are seeking.
+Then sit back and watch your site steal your competitor’s top rankings.

 Skeptical?
 See how we helped one affiliate marketer to grow 124% in 6 months using this framework.